ibm-cloud-docs/AnalyticsEngine/provisioning-concepts.md

 Instance home is the storage attached to the instance for instance related data only, such as custom application libraries and Spark history events.
 Currently, only {{site.data.keyword.cos_full_notm}} is accepted for instance home.
 This instance can be an instance in your {{site.data.keyword.Bluemix_short}} account or an instance from a different account.

-When you provision an instance using the {{site.data.keyword.Bluemix_notm}} console, the {{site.data.keyword.cos_full_notm}} instances in your {{site.data.keyword.Bluemix_short}} account are autodiscovered and displayed in a list for you to select from.
+When you provision an instance using the {{site.data.keyword.Bluemix_notm}} console, the {{site.data.keyword.cos_full_notm}} instances in your {{site.data.keyword.Bluemix_short}} account are auto discovered and displayed in a list for you to select from.
 If no {{site.data.keyword.cos_full_notm}} instances are found in your account, you can use the REST APIs to update instance home after instance creation.

 You can’t change instance home after instance creation.
 You can only edit the access keys.